bastian2001/Kolibri-FC/README.md

 I wanted to have some fun designing my own flight controller in both hardware and software.
 [This project of mine](https://github.com/bastian2001/Hardware-DShot-on-RP2040) served as a proof of concept (and mostly minimal example) that the RP2040 is capable of driving DShot through the PIO (Programmable IO) hardware.

-The PCB is done and working in its third testing revision, which includes (hardware features):
+The PCB is done and working in its fourth testing revision, which includes (hardware features):

 -   3-8S input voltage
 -   5V 2.5A, 10V 2.5A buck converters